atsign-foundation/atsign.dev/content/en/dev_tools/_index.md

 ---
-title: "Be part of our Developer Program"
+title: "Be a part of the @platform Developer Program"
 linkTitle: "@Dev Program"
 weight: 60
 menu:
   main:
     weight: 60
 type: docs
-description: >
+content : Build apps that respect peoples privacy by design with the @platform
-   Build apps that respect people’s privacy by design, thanks to the @platform.
+description: Build apps that respect peoples privacy by design with the @platform
 ---

 {{% pageinfo %}}